• Skip to main content

 3. Cover your Salicylic pad with the provided bandaid.
 It'll either be a regular oblong bandaid or a round, soft pad bandaid.

 4. Replace the pad and bandaid every 2 days until your skin has died and comes off naturally.
-You may need to pull the skin a bit, pulling the root of the plantar wart with it!
+You may need to pull the skin a bit, pulling the root of the wart with or corn it!
 Gross.
 Yet weirdly satisfying.
+But mainly gross.

 Don't be alarmed if your wart fell off and left a hole.
 That's what's supposed to happen.